-Thus in the present case the cost of goods sold by company ABC Ltd. for the year ending on December 31st, 2018 is $14,000.
-This number is important for the company as it will help the company in taking the better decision like if the better rate of the same material is available in the market than the company can compare its prices and go for the one cost of which is less with the same quality of the product.
+Thus in the present case, the cost of goods sold by company ABC Ltd. for the year ending on December 31st, 2018, is $14,000.
+This number is vital for the company as it will help the company in making a better decision.
+E.g., Let’s say the same material is available at a better rate in the market.
+Here, the company will compare prices and go for low costing with the same quality of the product.

-At the beginning of the calendar year, 2018 company XYZ Ltd started its operation of purchasing and selling the batteries in the market.
-During the year it made purchases worth $50,000.
-At the end of the year, it had goods worth $ 10,000 as the closing inventory.
+At the beginning of the calendar year, 2018, company XYZ Ltd started its operation of purchasing and selling the batteries in the market.
+It made purchases worth $50,000 during this period.
+By the year-end, it had goods worth $ 10,000 as the closing inventory.
 Calculate the cost of goods sold by the company for the year ending.

-Solution: In the present example details given are as follows:
+Solution: In the present example, the details given are as follows:

 - Purchases during the year: $50,000